mek0124/autoupdate_languages2/README.md

 ## Usage

-To run the package as a background task in general or in your application (click to expand)
+To run the package as a background task in general or in your application

 ```python
 from autoupdate_languages2 import AutoUpdateLanguages2